 Location: London, United Kingdom

 It’s no secret among my close friends and family that I am obsessed with Mexican food.
-As my rant in my review of Breddos indicates, I just can’t get enough of it.
-I’m always on the lookout for the best Mexican restaurant.
-Up next is a spot that one of my favourite food bloggers recommended Santo Remedio in London Bridge.
-Other restaurants reviewers have already claimed this place to be the best in London, so I knew I had to give it a go.
+As my rant in my review of Breddos indicates, I just can’t get enough of this wonderful cuisine.
+Consequently, I’m always on the lookout for the best Mexican restaurant.
+Up next is a spot that one of my favourite food bloggers recommended, Santo Remedio in London Bridge.
+Other restaurant reviewers have already claimed this place to be the best in London, so I knew I had to give it a go.
 Luckily, Victor was more than eager to join me too.

 The menu is a mix of the chef’s experiences in Mexico City, the Yucatan, and Oaxaca.
 It’s fun to see the range of flavours available to order.

-Botanas are ‘snacks’, like a Mexican apertif.
+Botanas are ‘snacks’, like a Mexican aperitif.
 We had the classic guacamole served with blue and white corn tortilla chips.
 I believe guacamole is a true test of Mexican cuisine because it is so simple, yet so difficult to get right.
 Santo Remedio’s version did not disappoint.
 You can even get yours topped with crickets.
 Seriously, give it a go!

 Santo Remedio is full of wonderful surprises.
 Everything is perfectly prepared and seasoned.
 This is truly the best Mexican food I’ve had in London, so don’t miss out.

 Want more Mexican food in London?
 Check out my reviews of Breddos and Ella Canta.